Miguel-Marsico/PetVive-System-Flutter-interface/README.md

 ## 📗 About

-**PetVive** is a system designed with the purpose of improving Full Stack development skills in a web application.
+**PetVive** is a system designed with the purpose of improving Full Stack development skills in a **Flutter** application.
 This platform was developed with the aim of providing veterinarians with a powerful tool for managing their patients' information efficiently and effectively.

 ## 🔧 Tools

-### 💻 **Website** ( Flutter )
+### 💻 **APP** ( Flutter )

 ### 🔄 **API** ([Pyhton](https://www.python.org))